Publications

 A new framework for understanding and intervening on false news sharing

-Mosleh*, Martel*, Eckles, & Rand (under review at PLOS One)
+Mosleh*, Martel*, Eckles, & Rand (invited for resubmission at PLOS One)

 Promoting engagement with social fact-checks online